zahraajamali/speech-scheduler/README.md

   }
 );

+console.log(text);
-console.log(text); // "The library will be closing in 15 minutes.
+// "The library will be closing in 15 minutes.
 Please gather your belongings and head to the checkout desk."

-// Step 2: Generate audio
-const result = makeAnnouncement(text, {
+// Step 2: Generate audio (uses bundled Piper TTS) const result = makeAnnouncement(text, {
   language: "en",
   gender: "female",